nestybox/sysbox-ee/docs/user-guide/dind.md

 ## Inner Docker Privileged Containers

-Inside a system container you *can* deploy privileged Docker containers (e.g., by issued the following command to the inner Docker: `docker run --privileged ...`).
+Inside a system container you _can_ deploy privileged Docker containers (e.g., by issuing the following command to the inner Docker: `docker run --privileged ...`).

-The ability to run privileged containers inside a system container is useful when deploying inner containers that require full privileges (typically containers containing system services such as Kubernetes control-plane pods).
+The ability to run privileged containers inside a system container is useful when deploying inner containers that require full privileges (typically containers for system services such as Kubernetes control-plane pods).

-Note however that a privileged container inside a system container is privileged within the context of the system container only, but has **no privileges on the underlying host**.
+Note however that a privileged container inside a system container is only privileged within the context of the system container, but has **no privileges on the underlying host**.

-For example, when running a privileged container inside a system container, the `/proc` mounted inside the privileged container only allows access to resources associated with the system container.
+For example, when running a privileged container inside a system container, the procfs (i.e., `/proc`) mounted inside the privileged container only allows access to resources associated with the system container.
 It does **not** allow access to all host resources.

 This is a key security feature of Sysbox: it allows you to run privileged containers inside a system container without risking host security.

 ## Limitations for the Inner Docker

-This section describes limitations for the inner Docker.
+Most Docker functionality works perfectly inside the system container.

+However, there are some limitations at this time.
+This section describes these limitations.

 ### Inner Docker Data-Root